The Revolution Starts At Noon

 - "Inauguration", MindsOne & Kev Brown

 - Reporter Sam Black visited factory workers in Indiana to see how they are feeling.
 Trump saved some of their colleagues’ jobs.
 But not theirs.
+NOTE: This story only appears in the digital version of the show, not on the radio.
 (7 minutes)

 - Democrats don’t run the White House.
 Or the House.
 Or the Senate.
 Here’s what life might be like for them in the coming years.
 (2 minutes)

 - Two civil servants who do not like our new President weigh their options.
 Quit?
 Stay?
 Stay and fight?
+Producer David Kestenbaum reports.
 (11 minutes)Songs:

 - "Hail To The Chief", Alan Ett & William Ashford

-Note: CORRECTION: The first broadcast of this episode misidentified the location of the Deploraball as "the same room as the annual White House Correspondents Dinner."
-In fact, it was at the National Press Club.
-This was corrected later.